labdevgen/3Dpredictor/README.md

 **Rearrangements**

-If you want to predict data with rearrangements you should apply special rearrangement function for EVERY 'reader'.
+If you want to predict contacts after rearrangement you should generate predictors for contacts with rearrangement.You should apply special rearrangement function for EVERY 'reader'.
 There are functions for duplication, deletion and inversion.
 For example:

     '''python
     params.contacts_reader.delete_region(Interval("chr22", 16064000, 16075000))